clux/probes.hugo/content/post/2020-09-26-second-brain.md

 ## Foam
 We close with [foam](https://foambubble.github.io/foam/), the system we ended up using.
 Inspired by Roam (a system I neglected to talk about because of sync/offline problems, and it's also not cheap).

-The selling point here, is really that `Foam` is really just a collection of [VS Code](https://github.com/microsoft/vscode) extensions, that you can [default-recommend](https://code.visualstudio.com/docs/editor/extension-gallery#_recommended-extensions) at the [repo level](https://github.com/foambubble/foam-template/blob/master/.vscode/extensions.json).
+It does seem like a pretty early stage system, but the selling point here, is that `Foam` is really just a collection of [VS Code](https://github.com/microsoft/vscode) extensions, that you can [default-recommend](https://code.visualstudio.com/docs/editor/extension-gallery#_recommended-extensions) at the [repo level](https://github.com/foambubble/foam-template/blob/master/.vscode/extensions.json) and configure how you want.

 The main ones here are: